TaylanUB/scheme-srfis/README.md

 most likely be accepted; otherwise it might get rejected on the grounds that the mentioned Scheme platform is not suitable.

 The author of this repository uses Chibi to test the libraries.
-Prepending the path to this repository to the load-path of Chibi (via the -I flag) will make the implementations here override any native SRFI implementations of Chibi.
+See the next section for instructions.

 Other than Chibi, the following platforms are explicitly intended to be supported once they implement R7RS: